sanjay035/StochasticGradientDescent/README.md

   * If **K=1** then it's simple SGD.
   * If **1<K<<n** then it's batch SGD with batch size = K.

-Hence, **Stochastic Gradient descent(SGD)** is one of the mot important optimization algorithm in Machine Learning.
+Hence, **Stochastic Gradient descent(SGD)** is one of the most important optimization algorithm in Machine Learning.

 # Note:
 Again gradient descent can stuck in local optima if the function to be optimized is a **non-convex**.